siyuan-note/siyuan/README.md

 ### Do I need to pay for it?

-Local functions are completely free to use, [Cloud services](https://b3log.org/siyuan/en/pricing.html) requires annual subscription, price is $72/year。
+Local functions are completely free to use, [Cloud services](https://b3log.org/siyuan/en/pricing.html) requires annual subscription.

-Users in non-Mainland China regions should not pay for subscriptions, because SiYuan Cloud Server cannot guarantee availability in non-Mainland China regions.
+🐦 Limited to 1024 early bird seats, $36/year https://github.com/siyuan-note/siyuan/issues/5331

 ## 🙏 Acknowledgement